svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * should apply to method calls of libraries as well as apis
 * focus on existence information, fields, does generalize to other information reducers?
 Crdt?
 * dependency alert propagation
+* support information flow from consumer and producer side